 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

-World Press Freedom Rank: UK 40/180
+Press Freedom Rank: MOSTLY FREE

-In their corruption story, Our World in Data uses credible sources in their research such as Transparency.org, undp.org and World Bank.
-Further, they use minimally loaded emotional language such as this quote from the Corruption story: “As we can see, companies from China and Russia are viewed as the most likely to pay bribes.
-From a global perspective this is important, since China and Russia are becoming increasingly powerful players in international trade.”
+In their corruption story, Our World in Data uses credible sources in their research, such as Transparency.org, undp.org, and World Bank.
+Further, they use minimally loaded emotional language, such as this quote from the Corruption story: “As we can see, companies from China and Russia are viewed as the most likely to pay bribes.
+This is important globally since China and Russia are becoming increasingly powerful players in international trade.”

 Overall, we rate Our World in Data (OWID) Left-Center biased due to their story selection (reporting from left perspective) and highly factual due to the utilization of credible sources.
 (M. Huitsing 5/15/2018) Updated (12/18/2022)

 Last Updated on June 29, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.